Stari Grad plain Hvar Island

 Mediterranean Cuisine

-In short Mediterranean cuisine includes a specific way of life in harmony with nature and the use of its resources.
-It is in the basis of people living in the Mediterranean Sea.
+In short, Mediterranean cuisine includes a specific way of life in harmony with nature and the use of its resources.
+It is the basis of people living in the Mediterranean Sea.

-Mediterranean diet was included in the UNESCO list of intangible world heritage in 2013.
-Croatia was one of the countries that were chosen, and Hvar Island was one of the islands that represent this Mediterranean heritage.
+The Mediterranean diet was included on the UNESCO List of Intangible World Heritage in 2013.
+Croatia was one of the chosen countries, and Hvar Island was one of the islands representing Mediterranean heritage.

 Klapa Singing